 Do not miss to go to the station of Perpignan, this one was designated by the painter Salvador Dalí, as the center of the world.

 Perpignan offers markets every day, Monday to Sunday.
-Fairs are also held on 17 January, 15 May and 12 November.
-On Sundays, the town highlights its flea market, while a medieval market is organized every September.
-In December, the Christmas market settled in the city.
+Fairs are also held at various times of the year.
+On Saturdays, the city highlights the antique dealers in the Maillol alleys, while a medieval market is organized every October.
+In December, the Christmas market takes place in the city.

-During holy week, a festival of sacred music is proposed in Perpignan.
+During Holy Week, a festival of sacred music is offered in Perpignan.

-Every holy Friday, the city proposes its procession of the Sanch, an annual Catholic ceremony of Catalan culture.
+Every Good Friday, the city offers its Sanch procession, an annual Catholic ceremony of Catalan culture.

-In June, you can discover the festival of the art book and the film.
+In June, you can discover the art book and film festival.

-Dedicated to jazz music, Jazzèbre is a festival offering different concerts between September and October.
+Dedicated to jazz music, Jazzèbre is a festival offering various concerts between September and October.

-At Christmas, a large Catalan nativity scene is installed in the town of Perpignan.
+At Christmas, a Ferris wheel is installed in the town of Perpignan.